S3 method for class 'numeric'

 The names of the species distributions.

-The weights of the sites of the species distributions.
+the weights of the sites of the species distributions.

-to save time when the arguments have been checked elsewhere.
+TRUE, the function arguments are verified.
+Should be set toFALSEto save time when the arguments have been checked elsewhere.- ...

 Unused.

-If TRUE
+If

-If TRUE
+If

-in the matrix or vector they are converted to.
+TRUE, the names of thespecies_distributionare kept in the matrix or vector they are converted to.

-objects include abundances
+species_distribution objects include abundances and probabilities

 objects.

-and as_probabilities
+as_species_distribution(), as_abundances() and as_probabilities format

-the numeric, matrix or dataframe x
+the numeric, matrix or dataframe x so that appropriate

 versions of community functions (generic methods such as plot or